Itsdaodao/tp/docs/UserGuide.md

 ### Finding persons by name or tag: `find`

-Finds persons whose names or tags start with the given prefix keyword.
+Finds all contacts whose name or tag has any word starting with any of the given keywords.

 Format: `find n\KEYWORD [MORE_KEYWORDS]` or `find t\KEYWORD [MORE_KEYWORDS]`